 To enable the increasingly popular ULCSs to navigate in and out the KTCB Terminals at all tides – and thus support the future competitiveness of Hong Kong as a regional trading hub – additional water depth is required.

-BMT was commissioned to conduct a Marine Traffic Impact Assessment (MTIA) on the dredging activities required including development of a detailed concept for the recommended management measures.
+We were commissioned to conduct a Marine Traffic Impact Assessment (MTIA) on the dredging activities required including the development of a detailed concept for the recommended management measures.

 The key objectives of the MTIA were to 1.
 Comprehensively assess the marine traffic impacts arising from the works, and; 2.
 Devise appropriate mitigation measures to minimise the impacts to an acceptable level.

 As Hong Kong is one of the busiest commercial ports in the world, it was necessary that any dredging works taking place would do so with least disturbance to KTCB Operators.

 This meant it was necessary to identify the optimal areas for work to take place and at which times.